stefanofa/awesome/TOPICS.md

 *   [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a real-time analytics database management system

+*   [octokit/octokit.js](https://github.com/octokit/octokit.js) - The all-batteries-included GitHub SDK for Browsers, Node.js, and Deno.

+*   [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.

+*   [resend/react-email](https://github.com/resend/react-email) - 💌 Build and send emails using React

+*   [smeijer/spin-delay](https://github.com/smeijer/spin-delay) - Smart spinner helper for React, to manage the duration of loading states.

+*   [statelyai/xstate](https://github.com/statelyai/xstate) - State machines, statecharts, and actors for complex logic

+*   [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - The best way to start a full-stack, typesafe Next.js app

+*   [ManimCommunity/manim](https://github.com/ManimCommunity/manim) - A community-maintained Python framework for creating mathematical animations.

+*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
+Built with 💜 by the Trigger.dev team.

 ## hacktoberfest-accepted

 *   [codse/animata](https://github.com/codse/animata) - Bring your site to life with easy to use animation & interaction code.
 Copy.
 Paste.
 Animate.